 - It was 1983 and Linden Hudson had just spent a year working with Billy Gibbons (ZZ Top Guitarist) on pre-production and writing sessions for the spectacular “Eliminator” album.
 Quote: by David Blayney (15 years as ZZ Tops stage manager), from his book SHARP DRESSED MEN: “Linden Hudson in a fair world should have had his name all over ELIMINATOR and gotten the just compensation he deserved.
 Instead he got ostracized” (end quote).
 Linden wasn’t on the payroll for his work on “Eliminator” because Billy Gibbons’ manager wouldn’t allow outsiders into the band’s creative processes.
-However, guitarist Billy Gibbons needed technical and musical help for this next album, and so, he made promises to Linden about rewards down the road.
+However, guitarist Billy Gibbons needed technical and musical help for this next album, and so, he promised Linden to make it all work out.
 “I need your help” Gibbons said.
 Linden Hudson believed Billy ‘s promises and he worked his ass off on the ”Eliminator” album project.
 Quote: by David Blayney, from his book SHARP DRESSED MEN: “Linden found himself in the position of being Billy’s (ZZ TOP’S guitarist) closest collaborator on “Eliminator”.
 In fact, he wound up spending more time on the album than anybody except Billy.
 While the two of them spent day after day in the studio, they were mostly alone with the equipment and the ideas.” (end quote).

 - When Linden filed the lawsuit for his song “Thug”, the response of ZZ Top management toward him was one of pure anger, like a response from the rich and powerful “Oz”.
 How dare a small and insignificant cockroach tread in the vicinity of the “great ones”.
 Linden speculates (simple deduction) that ZZ management didn’t even know that he had actually written that song (or probably co-written others).
-It’s probable that only Billy Gibbons knew that and did not have the nerve to tell management the truth.
+It’s quite possible that only Billy Gibbons knew that and did not have the guts to tell management the truth.
 And, since people in music circles are lax about business matters, Billy Gibbons himself probably had no idea that Linden actually had a copyright on ”Thug”.
 Therefore, Billy G might have (possibly) almost swallowed his beard when Linden revealed his “Thug” copyright to ZZ Top’s lawyers, which is a mental image that brings a brief smile to Linden’s face.
 Anyway, after Hudson’s ”Thug” lawsuit went public, via Rolling Stone Magazine, and after he showed his copyright, ZZ Top was no longer able to deny that Linden wrote the song.
 It was also harder for them to deny that he had been involved in other aspects of the “Eliminator” album, which further embarrassed and angered ZZ Top’s management.
+Anybody would probably agree that in a sane world, ZZ Top management had absolutely no right to be angry at the likes of Linden Hudson, but angry they were.
 ZZ’s management was ALSO angry with Frank Beard (ZZ Top’s drummer) because he had brought Linden into their world in the first place.
-Yes, ZZ management was lashing out at the VERY PEOPLE who set events in motion to bring about the birth of the game-changing ”Eliminator” album.
+Yes, ZZ management was lashing out at the VERY PEOPLE who set events in motion to bring about the birth of the game-changing and spectacular “Eliminator” album.
 AND, to top it off, Frank Beard called Linden on the phone, MULTIPLE TIMES, after the lawsuit was filed, to whine and complain about how mad his manager was at him.
 “Linden” he said “you’ve got me in a mess”.
+Suddenly Frank was crazy too.
 Sometimes stars are very sure that they’re more important than the little people around them, even little people who helped improve the bottom line.
-Yes, even Frank was upset.
+Yes, even Frank Beard was upset.
 Forget about Linden’s problems, little Frankie-boy was feeling pressure (boo-hoo).
 It’s funny how some people get grumpy when they suddenly find themselves GETTING INSANELY RICH.
 Yes, adrenaline mixed with money-frenzy is, apparently, a mind altering thing.
 Of course, it’s obvious, Linden didn’t get the chance to experience the ”money-frenzy high” like the ZZ boys did.
 He experienced a mind-altering “Low” instead.
 Anyway, the twilight zone settled in on the ZZ clan, and illogically, anger was lashing out in every direction.
 However, it’s doubtful that ZZ management was angry with Billy Gibbons for any reason, because he was their little star (well… uh… now he was their BIG star).
-Anyway, because of the all the newest revelations, the band’s management was allegedly beginning to have a hard time explaining what they had done to their “former” friend Linden Hudson.
+Anyway, because of all the newest revelations, the band’s management was allegedly beginning to have a hard time explaining what they had done to their “former” friend Linden Hudson.
 QUOTE: Rolling Stone Magazine wrote (1985) about Linden’s “Thug” lawsuit and printed a response quote from a ZZ Top spokesperson (JW Williams), he said: “It’s an unfortunate situation, here’s a guy (Linden) who was a friend.
 It’s hard to explain…”

 - So, ZZ Top management found itself in the position of having to say “it’s hard to explain” to none other than ROLLING STONE MAGAZINE as to the Linden Hudson matter.
 The band’s spokesperson got it right when he used the word “unfortunate”.
-However, it was mostly unfortunate for Linden, because ZZ Top got rich as hell off that album (those poor fellows, life was so hard for them, some people were just bringing them down).
+However, it was mostly unfortunate for Linden, because ZZ Top got rich as hell off that album.
 The “Eliminator” album turned everything around OVER NIGHT for the band.
 Meanwhile, ZZ Top management kept the Linden Hudson story quiet (forever).
 Linden’s treatment in all these matters left him speechless and deeply depressed.
-Billy and the band spent thirty years avoiding questions from journalists about Linden Hudson.
+Billy Gibbons and ZZ Top have spent thirty years avoiding questions from journalists about Linden Hudson.
 QUOTE: FROM THE BOOK: “ZZ TOP – BAD AND WORLDWIDE” BY DEBORAH FROST OF ROLLING STONE PRESS: “With the release… of Eliminator, in 1983, these hairy, unlikely rock heroes had become a pop phenomenon.
 This had something to do with the discoveries of a young preproduction engineer (Linden Hudson) whose contributions, like those of many associated with the band over the years, were never acknowledged.

 - This entire ordeal was a life altering experience for Linden Hudson.
 QUOTE: FROM THE BOOK: “TRES HOMBRES — THE STORY OF ZZ TOP” BY DAVID SINCLAIR (OF THE LONDON TIMES) MR SINCLAIR DESCRIBED THE MOOD OF A FELLOW WRITER: “Deborah Frost (of Rolling Stone Magazine) spent many hours on the phone to Linden Hudson in the course of researching her book, and each time she got back to him he was more depressed…”